 a metaphor for the unseen forces that move the free market economy.
 Through individual self-interest and freedom of production as well as consumption, the best interest of society, as a whole, are fulfilled.
 The constant interplay of individual pressures on market supply and demand causes the natural movement of prices and the flow of trade.

 The Invisible Hand is the action of the free market economy which sums individual self-interested activities to the benefit of all society.
 The “as a whole” recognizes that all results are not perfect.
-More on that in Rule of Thumb section.

 Because it claims the best interest of society is served, supporters of free markets argue strenuously against any interference by government with market activities.